lordchewy/GambitCapstone/README.md

-# Project Title
+# Gambit

 ## Overview

-My app would be a card game called gambit, User select a hero and fights undead monsters. game will split into enemy phase and player phase where players will draw 5 cards at the start of their turn to use either defensively or offensively.
+My app is a card game called gambit, User select a hero and fights undead monsters. game will split into enemy phase and player phase where players will draw 5 cards at the start of their turn to use either defensively or offensively.

 ### Problem